Someone’s having a bad hair day.

 On the way to the office this morning, he had seen a pale white horse amongst the passageways, seemingly lost in the middle of the city, no doubt wishing to escape.
 He had not realized how long it had been since he had seen a horse in the city.

 Kafka needs quiet for his writing, but the city is never still.
 Automobiles and electric tramcars rumble and clatter through the main thoroughfares.
 The city is ablaze with noise.

 It is no quieter in the family apartment, except for very late at night when everyone else is asleep.

 He dreams of moving to the country where his sister lives, but perhaps such quietness makes one’s hearing all the more acute.
-The whisper of the grass, the ripple of the leaves, the wind brushing over a field becomes unbearable.
+The whisper of the grass, the rustle of the leaves, the wind brushing over a field becomes unbearable.

 Kafka looks over at the pharmacy.
 A golden crest of a snake, mouth agape, hangs above the narrow door.
 The window display of perfumes and the latest women’s fineries holds little interest.

 He sees his reflection in the glass.
 Tall, thin, with neat black hair swept back.
 He wears his usual dark suit, but his tipped shirt collar feels tight around his neck.
 Perhaps he should loosen his tie a touch.